redoakcanyon/HATPowerBoard/README.md

 	4. The SPI interface is enabled <Ok>
 	5. Would you like the SPI kernel moudle to be loaded by default? <Yes>

-Activate the Inter-Integrated Circuit Interface (I2C) still using the Raspbian configuration utility:
+Enable the Inter-Integrated Circuit Interface (I2C) still using the Raspbian configuration utility:

 	1. 8 Advanced Opitons
 	2. A7 I2C Enable/Disable automatic loading of I2C kernel module